Full-time: 4 years

 For entrepreneurial minded students, the module on small business planning will give you basic knowledge around bid writing, marketing and strategic planning to support you in venturing into sport coaching or business alone.

-Our MSc Applied Sport and Exercise Science masters level courses provide the opportunity for students to progress their sporting knowledge at postgraduate level.
+Our MSc Clinical Exercise Science and MSc Applied Sport and Exercise Science masters level courses provide the opportunity for students to progress their sporting knowledge at postgraduate level.
+The MSc Applied Sport and Exercise Science course also has a Psychology pathway, if this interests you.

 Alternatively, if you’d like to embark on a career in teaching, you’ll discover multiple progression routes for trainee teachers at the University of Derby, including our PGCE Primary, PGCE Secondary (School Direct) with Qualified Teacher Status or PGCE Post-14 (Education and Training) programmes.
-Entry to these courses is subject to you meeting initial teacher training entry requirements and DBS clearance.
+Entry to these courses is subject to you meeting initial teacher training entry requirements.

 Through our Professional Development Package, you'll gain valuable transferable skills, including: